Brutus5000/BiReUS/README.md

 BiReUS will only create and apply patches for you.
 It is intended to be run as a shell script or to be embedded inside other applications.

 ## Example
-If you want to try it out, you can generate a demo repository using `python3 example/create_demo_repo.py`.
+If you want to try it out, you can generate a demo repository using `python3 example-server/create_demo_repo.py`.

-You can now generate the patches using `python3 run-server.py -p example`
+You can now generate the patches using `python3 run-server.py -p example-server`

 The example contains all cases at least once (files/folders added, removed, unchanged, changed and zipped).